gamecraftCZ/BasicPlusPlus/README.md

 #### Other
 - `REM comment`
   - Comment.
-Line starting with `REM` is ignored.
+Anything after `REM` on that line is ignored.

 - `TONUM var(, out_var)`
   - Converts `var` to number and saves the result to `out_var`